diem/dip/dips/dip-10.md

 * Bob wants to receive funds from Alice
 * Bob registers a Diem ID at VASP B: `bob@bvasp`
 * Alice's Diem ID is registered at VASP A: `alice@avasp`
-* Bob shares either this Diem ID, `bob@bvasp` with Alice
+* Bob shares the Diem ID, `bob@bvasp` with Alice
 * Alice logs into VASP A, enters Bob’s identifier, an amount to pay, and submits payment
 * Alice’s VASP (VASP A) contacts Bob’s VASP’s (VASP B) off-chain API with the sender identifier `alice@avasp` and requests a reference_id, `rb1`
-* VASP A constructs a transaction with the specified amount and the reference_id `rb` and submits it to the diem network
+* VASP A constructs a transaction with the specified amount and the reference_id `rb` and submits it to the Diem network
-* VASP B receives a transaction with metadata containing `rb`, deposits the amount in Bob's account, and attaches the relevant metadata (e.g., Alice’s Diem ID) to the transaction so Bob can confirm the transaction
+* VASP B receives a transaction with metadata containing `rb`, deposits the amount in Bob's account, and attaches the relevant metadata (e.g., Alice’s Diem ID) to the internally stored transaction so Bob can confirm the transaction

 # Diem ID Format